Hookah: Syria

-Turkey
+Turkey and the Balkans

-Nargile became part of Turkish culture from the 17th century.
+Nargile became part of Turkish and Balkan culture from the 17th century.
 Back then, it became prominent in society and was used as a status symbol.
 Nargile was such an important Turkish custom that it even sparked a diplomatic crisis between France and the Ottoman Empire.
 Western Turkey is noted for its traditional pottery production where potters make earthenware objects, including nargile bowls.

 Southeast Asia

 In Southeast Asia, the hookah, where it is predominantly called shisha, was particularly used within the Arab and Indian communities.

 Hookah was virtually unknown in Southeast Asia before the latter 20th century, yet the popularity among contemporary younger people is now vastly growing.
 Southeast Asia's most cosmopolitan cities, Makati, Bangkok, Singapore (now banned), Phnom Penh, Siem Reap, Hanoi and Ho Chi Minh City, now have various bars and clubs that offer hookahs to patrons.

-Although hookah use has been common for hundreds of years and enjoyed by people of all ages, it has recently started to become a youth peoples' pastime in Asia.
+Although hookah use has been common for hundreds of years and enjoyed by people of all ages, it has recently started to become a youth pastime in Asia.
 Hookahs are most popular with college students, and young adults, who may be underage and thus unable to purchase cigarettes.